hisacat/Unity-NumberCounter/README.md

 Below is an example of a font texture.
 (The actual background should be transparent.)
 ![Font example](./Images/Font.png)
 You can create and use custom font textures as well.
-A [Font Template.psd](./Assets/HisaCat/Number Counter/FontTemplate.psd) file is provided to help you get started.
+A [Font Template.psd](./Assets/HisaCat/Number%20Counter/FontTemplate.psd) file is provided to help you get started.

 ## Usage

-- Refer to the [`HisaCat/Number Counter/Sample Scene`](./Assets/HisaCat/Number Counter/Samples/Sample Scene.unity) for examples.
+- Refer to the `Assets/HisaCat/Number Counter/Sample Scene` for examples.
   To use, simply apply materials with shaders like `HisaCat/Number Counter Unlit Cutout` or `HisaCat/Number Counter Unlit Alpha Blended` to a Quad or Mesh.
 - Properties:
   ![Properties](./Images/Inspector-Properties.png)
   - `Color`: The final color to be multiplied.
   - `Sprite Sheet`: A texture containing digits 0–9 (5 Columns 2 Rows).